HewlettPackard/swarm-learning/examples/cataract-detection/README.md

 For installation info refer [HPE Swarm Learning Documentation](https://github.com/HewlettPackard/swarm-learning)

 ## Preview
 This project uses the Ocular Dataset and data splits have been done.
-More information can be found here " ".
+More information can be found [here](https://www.kaggle.com/datasets/andrewmvd/ocular-disease-recognition-odir5k).
 The ML program, after conversion to Swarm Learning, is in `cataract-detection/model` and is called `cataract.py`.
 It contains our model integrated with Swarm Learning Framework.
-More information can be found here " "

 This project shows the Swarm training of Keras based Machine Learning model using two ML nodes.
 It also shows how ML environment can